History of the Supreme Court of the United States: Taney Court (1836–1864)

 In 1836, Marshall was succeeded as Chief Justice by Roger B. Taney, who had a somewhat more limited view of the powers of the federal government.
 At a time when sectional tensions between the North and South were high, many of the Supreme Court's decisions—particularly those relating to slavery—met with controversy and contention.
 Most controversial was the Taney Court's decision in Dred Scott v.
 Sandford (1857).
 Dred Scott, a slave from Missouri, sued for his freedom on the grounds that his master had taken him into Illinois and the territory of Wisconsin, both of which prohibited slavery, for extended periods of time.
 Taney, however, ruled that members of the African race were not and could never become citizens of the United States.
 Consequently, he ruled that Scott therefore had no standing to file the lawsuit.
 Moreover, he held that the Missouri Compromise, under which Congress prohibited slavery in certain territories that formed part of the Louisiana Purchase, was unconstitutional.
 The controversial decision met with outrage from abolitionists, and contributed to the tensions that led to the Civil War during the next decade.
+In 1863, the Tenth Circuit Act expanded the Court to ten justices, with Stephen Johnson Field taking the tenth position.

 Chase, Waite, and Fuller Courts (1864–1910)

 First photograph of the U.S. Supreme Court, by Alexander Gardner, 1867.

-In the midst of the Civil War, Abraham Lincoln appointed Salmon P. Chase to be Chief Justice.
+In the midst of the Civil War in 1864, Abraham Lincoln appointed Salmon P. Chase to replace Roger Taney as Chief Justice.
 Chase had strong anti-slavery credentials and had previously served Lincoln as Secretary of the Treasury.
 His post-Civil War tenure featured several key decisions affirming the indestructibility of the Union.
+A prototypical example of this is the 1869 case Texas v.
+White, in which the court held that Texas had legally remained a state during the Civil War and that in fact all claims of secession were legally null because the Constitution did not permit states to secede and had no procedure for states to do so.
 Chase was considered highly ambitious, even for a politician.
-In 1872, Chase, while serving on the Supreme Court, ran for the Presidency, but his efforts were ultimately unsuccessful.
-Chase continued to serve as Chief Justice until his death in 1873.
+In 1872, Chase ran for the Presidency while serving on the Supreme Court, but his efforts were ultimately unsuccessful.
+Chase continued to serve as Chief Justice until his death in 1873, after which he was replaced by the Ulysses S. Grant-nominated Morrison Waite.
+Waite in turn served as Chief Justice until his death in 1888, and was replaced by the Grover Cleveland-nominated Melville Fuller.

-In 1869, Congress increased the size of the court to consist of a chief justice and eight associate justices.